pushkarydv/anomm/README.md

 6. The person who receives the link can send messages to the bot and you will receive them on your Telegram account.

-7. You can share your experience with us via Twitter [Twitter](https://twitter.com/pushkaryadavin) or [LinkedIn](https://www.linkedin.com/in/pushkarydv).
+7. You can share your experience with us via [Twitter](https://twitter.com/pushkaryadavin) or [LinkedIn](https://www.linkedin.com/in/pushkarydv).

 ## Hey Contributors